geoffklee/cookiecutter-py-mac-tool/README.md

     $ python setup.py test

 ##### Make a release #####

 Once you're happy with your functionality, you can make a release.
-First, you'll need to make sure the code is committed to a git repo:

-    $ git init .
-    $ git remote add origin https://github.com/[you]/[projectname].git
-    $ git add .
-    $ git push origin master

-Once you've done this once, you can run the release script:

-    $ ./release.sh
+    $ ./release.sh [ major | minor | patch ]

 This creates a new tag and commits it locally.
 You'll then want to push the release to your git server: